Residential Services: Illustration of a House

 What Can and Can’t Go In The Container Cart

-The brown cart with the brown lid is for containers only (i.e. glass jars and bottles, metal and aluminum cans, and plastic bottles).
+The Container Cart is for containers only (i.e. glass jars and bottles, metal and aluminum cans, and plastic bottles).

 All items must be rinsed or wiped clean of food residue.